- Lowenstein Clinic

 Leah Bellshaw (J.D.
 2012) is an attorney-adviser in the State Department's Office of the Legal Adviser.
 She previously served as a Senior Policy Advisor in the Office of Global Criminal Justice at State, where she worked on issues relating to justice and accountability for war crimes, crimes against humanity, and genocide.
 She initially joined the Office on an extension of her fellowship, following her first fellowship year in the chambers of Judge Theodor Meron at the International Criminal Tribunal for the former Yugoslavia.
 At the Law School, Leah served as a Managing Editor of the Yale Journal of International Law and as a Policy Editor for the Yale Law & Policy Review; co-directed the Project Assisting the Extraordinary Chambers in the Courts of Cambodia; and served as a Board Member of the Initiative for Public Interest Law at Yale.
 During her summers, Leah interned with the Department of Justice's Human Rights and Special Prosecutions Section, the Hebrew Immigrant Aid Society, and the World Bank.
 Prior to law school, Leah worked for the Refugee Law Project in Kampala, Uganda.
 She received her B.A. in Development Studies from the University of California at Berkeley.

-Colleen Gilg (J.D.
-2008) works as a prosecutor at the International Criminal Court, where she also completed her fellowship.
+Colleen Gilg Tararbra (J.D.
+2008) works as a Trial Lawyer in the Office of the Prosecutor at the International Criminal Court, where she also completed her fellowship.
 After graduating from law school, Colleen worked as a litigation associate with Simpson Thacher & Bartlett LLP in New York, as an Associate Legal Officer in the Office of the Co-Prosecutors at the Extraordinary Chambers in the Courts of Cambodia, as a law clerk to Judge John C. Coughenour of the U.S. District Court for the Western District of Washington, and as a Legal Officer in the Office of the Prosecutor at the Special Tribunal for Lebanon.
 During her time at the Law School, Colleen served as a student director of the Lowenstein Clinic and the Schell Center, and a Teaching Fellow for a Yale College international human rights course.
 She spent her law school summers in Costa Rica with the Center for Justice and International Law and in San Francisco with the Center for Justice and Accountability.
 Colleen graduated summa cum laude from the University of Notre Dame with a B.A. in Government and International Studies.

 Michelle Jonker-Argueta (J.D.
 2011) is Legal Counsel for Campaigns and Actions at Greenpeace International.
 Michelle advises the Arctic, Oil, and Oceans campaigns on legal risks and opportunities.
 She also engages in public interest litigation around the world to hold governments and corporations accountable for environmental harm and human rights violations.
 Michelle's work at Greenpeace focuses on international human rights, international environmental law and law of the sea.
 Prior to joining Greenpeace, Michelle worked for three years at a law firm in Amsterdam on EU competition law.
 In that time, Michelle obtained an LLB on Dutch Law from Vrije Universiteit Amsterdam and became a Dutch lawyer.
 Through the Robina Fellowship, Michelle worked for one and a half years in International Criminal Tribunals in The Hague in the Appeals Chambers and in Prosecution.
 Michelle is a member of the NY State Bar.
 While at the Yale Law School, Michelle participated in the Lowenstein Human Rights Project and the Iraqi Refugee Assistance Project.
 She worked for two years defending asylum applicants through the Immigration Legal Services Clinic.
 Michelle also conducted field research in Guatemala on reform of the justice system to prosecute genocide and crimes against humanity.
 Michelle graduated summa cum laude from the American University’s School of International Service with a B.A. in U.S. Foreign Policy and Asian Studies.